Brookstone Capital Management Increases Stock Holdings in Advanced Micro Devices, Inc. (NASDAQ:AMD)

 Brookstone Capital Management raised its stake in Advanced Micro Devices, Inc. (NASDAQ:AMD) by 18.7% during the 3rd quarter, HoldingsChannel.com reports.
 The firm owned 43,391 shares of the semiconductor manufacturer’s stock after acquiring an additional 6,839 shares during the period.
 Brookstone Capital Management’s holdings in Advanced Micro Devices were worth $4,737,000 as of its most recent SEC filing.

 AMD has been the topic of a number of analyst reports.
-Wedbush lifted their price objective on shares of Advanced Micro Devices from $140.00 to $165.00 and gave the company an “outperform” rating in a research report on Tuesday, November 9th.
+Benchmark lifted their price objective on shares of Advanced Micro Devices from $110.00 to $145.00 and gave the company a “buy” rating in a research report on Wednesday, October 27th.
+Citigroup reiterated a “neutral” rating and issued a $125.00 price objective (up from $100.00) on shares of Advanced Micro Devices in a research report on Wednesday, October 27th.
+They noted that the move was a valuation call.
+Raymond James lifted their price objective on shares of Advanced Micro Devices from $110.00 to $140.00 and gave the company an “outperform” rating in a research report on Wednesday, October 27th.
 Westpark Capital reiterated a “buy” rating and issued a $180.00 price objective on shares of Advanced Micro Devices in a research report on Thursday, December 23rd.
-Erste Group lowered shares of Advanced Micro Devices from a “buy” rating to a “hold” rating in a research report on Thursday, December 9th.
-Mizuho lifted their price objective on shares of Advanced Micro Devices from $110.00 to $135.00 and gave the company a “buy” rating in a research report on Wednesday, October 27th.
-Finally, Deutsche Bank Aktiengesellschaft raised their target price on Advanced Micro Devices from $113.00 to $120.00 and gave the company a “hold” rating in a report on Wednesday, December 15th.
+Finally, Piper Sandler lifted their price objective on shares of Advanced Micro Devices from $120.00 to $140.00 and gave the company an “overweight” rating in a research report on Wednesday, October 27th.
 One investment analyst has rated the stock with a sell rating, twelve have given a hold rating and nineteen have assigned a buy rating to the company’s stock.
 According to MarketBeat, the company currently has an average rating of “Buy” and a consensus price target of $137.76.

-Advanced Micro Devices (NASDAQ:AMD) last issued its earnings results on Monday, October 25th.
-The semiconductor manufacturer reported $0.73 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $0.67 by $0.06.
+Advanced Micro Devices (NASDAQ:AMD) last posted its quarterly earnings results on Monday, October 25th.
+The semiconductor manufacturer reported $0.73 EPS for the quarter, beating the consensus estimate of $0.67 by $0.06.
+The company had revenue of $4.31 billion during the quarter, compared to analysts’ expectations of $4.11 billion.
 Advanced Micro Devices had a return on equity of 40.18% and a net margin of 26.72%.
-The business had revenue of $4.31 billion during the quarter, compared to analysts’ expectations of $4.11 billion.
+The firm’s revenue was up 54.0% on a year-over-year basis.
 During the same quarter in the previous year, the business earned $0.35 EPS.
-The company’s revenue for the quarter was up 54.0% on a year-over-year basis.
 Equities research analysts predict that Advanced Micro Devices, Inc. will post 2.38 EPS for the current year.

 In other news, EVP Mark D. Papermaster sold 55,000 shares of the business’s stock in a transaction dated Friday, October 15th.
 The stock was sold at an average price of $111.89, for a total transaction of $6,153,950.00.
 The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
 Also, EVP Rick Bergman sold 2,000 shares of the business’s stock in a transaction dated Tuesday, November 9th.
 The stock was sold at an average price of $154.00, for a total value of $308,000.00.
 The disclosure for this sale can be found here.
 Insiders have sold a total of 566,047 shares of company stock valued at $80,797,824 in the last quarter.
 Company insiders own 1.00% of the company’s stock.